SpringsteinM/thesis/chapters/1_intro.typ

 Another challenge lies in making these state-of-the-art methods available to art historians in a way that allows them to be easily integrated into their workflow.
 An ideal solution would be a platform containing a large collection of art historical images, which expands traditional metadata search by incorporating a variety of computer vision-guided search methods.
 This would allow researchers to gradually expand their search behavior based on existing methods, enabling them to not only filter by metadata but also combine it with visual features.
 This would open up several new research possibilities for art historians that were previously only feasible manually.
 Some possible search scenarios are illustrated in @fig:intro_examples.

+== Background

+The analysis and interpretation of artworks is a time-consuming process carried out by art historians.
+Various methods are typically used, and these methods differ in how easily they can be automated.
+This section describes how and according to which criteria art historians analyze images, as well as the current state of research on automatic analysis using image processing methods.

+=== Art-historical Analysis of Artworks

+Art-historical analysis goes beyond simply describing an artwork’s visual language or subject matter.
+Instead, the artwork is treated as a complex cultural artifact that requires careful contextualization in relation to other artistic productions, established art movements, and relevant socio-historical developments.
+This demand for comprehensive interpretation has historically driven the development of a wide range of analytical methods, each designed to foreground particular aspects of the artwork or to apply specific interpretive techniques.
+Some of the classic analysis techniques are explained and introduced below:

+*Style Analysis*: This method primarily focuses on composition and aesthetics, while the work’s provenance and the artist’s background are treated as secondary.
+Artworks are compared with one another based on forms and structures to highlight shared stylistic elements or differences in design.
+The art historian Heinrich Wölfflin, renowned for this method, defined five conceptual pairs of opposites to distinguish artworks of the Renaissance from those of the Baroque @wolfflin1921kunstgeschichtliche.
+These criteria are: linear-painterly, plane-recession, closed-open, multiplicity-unity, and absolute clarity-relative clarity.

+*Structural Analysis*: Unlike style analysis, which compares artworks to identify commonalities, structural analysis focuses on the forms and their relationships within a single image.
+The aim is to understand how meaning, coherence, and visual order are generated through the arrangement and interrelation of formal elements within the artwork itself @sedlmayr2017art @adams2018methodologies.

+*Iconology and Iconography*: Iconography analyzes which symbols are depicted in a work of art, with these symbols usually being cultural and religious in nature.
+An example of such a symbol in Western art is the depiction of the cross as a symbol for Christianity.
+A related but broader term is iconology.
+This investigates the specific meaning this symbol has within the analyzed work of art.
+This meaning is usually only discernible through the historical background or the artist's complete body of work.
+Panofsky @panofsky1939 further defined the process of iconographic analysis by outlining three stages:
+- Pre-iconographic analysis (What is depicted?)
+- Iconographic analysis (How is it depicted?)
+- Iconological interpretation (What does it mean?)
+To classify these iconographic symbols, various iconographic terminologies or thesauri have been developed to assist art historians in their analysis.
+The most well-known system for Western art is #gls("Iconclass", long:false)#footnote[#link("https://iconclass.org")] (short for Iconographic Classification System), which enables the indexing of visual symbols in works of art @vandewaal1973 @vanstraten1994.
+Additionally, there are other annotation schemes, such as the #gls("CIT")#footnote[#link("https://chineseiconography.org")], which focuses specifically on the description of Chinese symbols.

+This work primarily focuses on the recognition of iconographic symbols in artworks.
+On one hand, the classification of visual concepts is an established field in computer vision.
+On the other hand, it is significantly more challenging to incorporate information beyond the image itself, such as historical context or the artist’s broader body of work, into the analysis.

+=== Analysis of Works of Art using Computer Vision

+Over the years, several approaches have been developed to support the methodological frameworks of art historians introduced in the previous section.
+These approaches range from simple classification and object detection to the interpretation of the artwork @pado2025artwork @HayashiSKHW24 and the emotions it evokes in the viewer @abs-2110-06486 @AslanCDMSV22 @AchlioptasOHEG21 @pado2025artwork.

 == Existing Challenges and Limitations
 <sec:int_challenges>